-Ali raced for Great Britain at the marathon at the World Student Games in 1993, at the European Championships in 1994, the Marathon World Cup in Athens in 1995 and the World Championships in 1995.
+Alison raced for Great Britain at the marathon at the World Student Games in 1993, at the European Championships in 1994, the Marathon World Cup in Athens in 1995 and the World Championships in 1995.
 She ran her PB of 2.42.42 in Athens, and was coached by Malcolm Brown.
 Her background in athletics to the elite level gives her a great understanding understanding of the treatment and training of athletes.

-Before coming to Leeds in 2003, Ali worked at FASIC in Edinburgh, for the military in Melbourne, Australia, and for a year with Gerard Hartmann in a more residential setting.
+Before coming to Leeds in 2003, Alison worked at FASIC in Edinburgh, for the military in Melbourne, Australia, and for a year with Gerard Hartmann in a more residential setting.

-In her spare time, Ali still enjoys running, cycling and swimming, and has a new found enjoyment of water skiing.
+In her spare time, Alison still enjoys running, cycling and swimming, and has a new found enjoyment of water skiing.
 She also loves travelling, learning languages and catching up with friends and family.